 Data collection

 Eighteen participants from 11 CCGs were interviewed from December 2017 to July 2018.
 One-to-one (audio-recorded) interviews were undertaken by SK.
 Fourteen interviews were face-to-face and four by telephone, lasting between 25 and 70 minutes.

+The number of participants in this pilot study was not an unusually small number for a study of this kind and participants were articulate about their experiences providing rich data.
+A lack of insight into ethical aspects of practice was itself considered an important finding rather impairing the quality of participants' responses.

 Interviews were semi-structured based on a pre-defined topic guide developed by the research team.
 Careful consideration was given to terminology used, given participants may not have had a formal ethics background and therefore may have varying understanding as to what constitutes an “ethical’ issue.
 Rather than using the term “ethics”, terms such as “challenging” or “difficult” decisions were often substituted to attempt to capture the broad perspectives and experiences of participants, irrespective of their profession or background (see Appendix 2).